Ircam-WAM/mezzanine-organization/README.rst

     scripts/pull.sh

-in case of broken app
+In case of broken app
 +++++++++++++++++++++

 For all commands run un this section, you need to be in the app directory::